-Morgan and Paul Olliges are cute, Christian YouTubers who make videos, per their own words, addressing social and cultural issues from a Christian perspective.
+Morgan and Paul Olliges are Christian YouTubers who make videos addressing social and cultural issues from a Christian perspective.

-So let’s take a look at some of the topics they discuss, here and elsewhere.
+So, let’s take a look at some of the topics they discuss and see if they hold up to the Bible.

 Abortion